Overview of TDD, BDD and ATDD techniques:

 |user2 |pwd2|

-We can see how a particular requirement is documented using simple English.
-The three amigos can work together to design the feature files and specific test data can be documented in the example section.
-BDD provides a medium to bring programmers, testers, and business to one table and establish a common understanding of the features to be implemented.
+You can see how a particular requirement is documented using simple English.
+The three amigos can collaborate to compose feature files, and specific test data can be documented in the example section.
+BDD offers a platform for developers, testers, and business representatives to align their understanding of the features to be implemented.

-Development teams can utilize these feature files and convert them into executable programs to test a particular feature.
+Development teams can use these feature files and convert them into executable programs for testing specific features.

 Acceptance Test Driven Development